Pricing Transparency

 I do a lot of usability testing and it is a great way to find things to fix, or things that are missing, with your product or service.
 Relatively speaking, it’s a very inexpensive way to reduce the risk you are delivering products and services your customers can’t use.

 I will test your product or service with participants who accurately fit the identified profile.
-I will determine the number of people needed, but the range is typically 5 to 12 participants.
+I will determine the number of people needed, but the range is typically 5 to 12 participants, per round of testing.

 Low complexity: $400 per participant